Special Housing Accommodations

 - Provide all pertinent documentation.

-- Final determination is shared with student.
+- Final decision is then shared with student.